unixtime/frouter/README.md

 ## Features
 - **Customizable File Routing**: Users can set up rules in a configuration file to automate the routing of files to specific directories based on their extensions, ensuring organized and efficient file storage.
-- **SHA256 Hashing for Integrity**: Implements SHA256 hashing to ensure file integrity by checking for duplicates, guaranteeing that only unique files are routed to their specified locations.
+- **SHA256 Hashing for Integrity**: Implements SHA256 hashing to ensure file integrity by checking for duplicates, guaranteeing that unique files are routed to their specified locations.
 - **Comprehensive Logging**: Detailed logs for both file events and errors are maintained, supporting JSON and database logging to facilitate easy monitoring and auditing of the routing process.
 - **Case-Insensitive File Extension Handling**: Treats file extensions in a case-insensitive manner, ensuring consistent routing regardless of extension case variations.
 - **Dynamic Configuration**: Dynamically loads configuration files, allowing for flexible specification of routing rules and directory paths.
 FRouter also supports the generation of a default configuration if none is present.